KabohaJeanMark/SQL-Zoo/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# SQL Zoo

-> One paragraph statement about the project.
+> Lots of practice and all solutions for tutorials and quizes for SQL queries from the websit [SQL Zoo](https://sqlzoo.net/wiki/SELECT_basics)

 ![screenshot](./app_screenshot.png)